 Microbial Mining: This collection highlights online resources dedicated to microbial mining.
 Winogradsky Columns: An excellent activity, specifically for grades 5 - 12, used to demonstrate the growth of ...

-Yellowstone Thermal Viruses part of Topics of Interest:Yellowstone Thermal Viruses
+Looking For Thermal Viruses in Yellowstone National Park part of Topics of Interest:Yellowstone Thermal Viruses

 Created by George Rice, Montana State University Why Viruses in High Temperature Environments Viruses of Archaeal hyper-thermophiles (temperatures in excess of 80oC) are interesting because they can reveal what ...

-Topics of Interest part of Topics of Interest
+Tardigrades (Water Bears) part of Topics of Interest:Tardigrade

 Yellowstone Bioprospecting part of Topics of Interest:Bioprospecting